Des

 What is Aglio e Olio?

 Aglio e Olio is a classic Italian dish that is believed to have originated in Naples.
 Aglio e Olio is translated to garlic and olive oil.
 Which are the two main stars in this dish.
-They are accompanied by pasta, crushed red pepper, parmesan and a sprinkle of parsley for color.
+They are accompanied by pasta, crushed red pepper flakes, parmesan and a sprinkle of parsley for color.

 See.
 I told you it was easy.
+And it is pasta heaven.

 Linguine Aglio e Olio is one of the first meals that I started making at a young age.
 It is beyond easy to make.
 If you can boil water you can make this pasta.